Hells Angels: History

 The Hells Angels originated on March 17, 1948, in Fontana, California, when several small motorcycle clubs agreed to merge.
 Otto Friedli, a World War II veteran, is credited with starting the club after breaking from the Pissed Off Bastards motorcycle club over a feud with a rival gang.
+According to an alternative theory, the Hells Angels were founded on November 15, 1951, in San Bernardino, by Dick White, a member of the Redlands Road Runners.

-According to its website, the club's name was first suggested by Arvid Olsen, an associate of the founders who had served in the "Hell's Angels" squadron of the Flying Tigers in China during World War II.
-In a letter written to The Guinness Book of World Records by a member on the Hells Angels' behalf, it is instead stated that the club's name was taken from the "Hell's Angels" squadron of the 303rd Bombardment Group, which was active in the European theatre of World War II.
+According to its website, the club's name was suggested by Arvid Olsen, an associate of the founders who had served in the "Hell's Angels" squadron of the Flying Tigers in China during World War II.
+In a letter written to The Guinness Book of World Records by a member on the Hells Angels' behalf, it is instead stated that the club's name was taken from the "Hell's Angels" squadron of the 303rd Bombardment Group, which was active in the European theater of World War II.
 It is at least clear that the name was inspired by the tradition from World Wars I and II whereby the Americans gave their squadrons fierce, death-defying titles; an example of this lies in one of the three P-40 squadrons of Flying Tigers fielded in Burma and China, which was dubbed "Hell's Angels".
 In 1930, the Howard Hughes film Hell's Angels showcased extraordinary and dangerous feats of aviation, and it is believed that World War II groups that used that name based it on the film.
-According to the Hells Angels' website, they are aware that there is an apostrophe missing in "Hell's", but "... it is you who miss it.
+According to the Hells Angels' website, they are aware that there is an apostrophe missing in "Hells", but "... it is you who miss it.
 We don't".

 Some of the HAMC's early history is not clear, and accounts differ.
 The club's first official charter was reportedly drawn up in Fontana in 1950.
-Various autonomous Hells Angels chapters were formed throughout California in the decade following the club's foundation, by nomadic members who moved from one city to another.
-The San Francisco ("Frisco") chapter was reportedly founded by former members of the Market Street Commandos in 1954.
-A North Sacramento chapter was established in 1956, followed by another chapter in Sacramento the following year, which was formed by two brothers, James "Mother" Miles and Pat Miles, who were former members of the Hell Bent for Glory biker club.
+Various autonomous Hells Angels charters were formed throughout California in the decade following the club's foundation, by nomadic members who moved from one city to another.
+The San Francisco ("Frisco") charter was reportedly founded by former members of the Market Street Commandos in 1954.
+A North Sacramento charter was established in 1956, followed by another charter in Sacramento the following year, which was formed by two brothers, James "Mother" Miles and Pat Miles, who were former members of the Hell Bent for Glory biker club.
 The Sacramento charter later disbanded and relocated to Richmond as a Nomads chapter in 1965.
 According to Ralph "Sonny" Barger, founder of the Oakland charter in 1957, other early charters of the club were founded in Gardena, and elsewhere, with the members usually unaware that there were other clubs.
 One of the lesser-known clubs was in North Chino/South Pomona in the late 1960s.
-Barger has been credited with helping to unify these various disparate chapters under common club bylaws.
+Barger has been credited with helping to unify these various disparate charters under common club bylaws.